-- 16. Using the machine demands the operator's complete attention.
-To prevent loss of control: - A. Operate only in daylight or when there is good artificial light. - B. Drive slowly. - C. Avoid sudden stops and starts. - D. Look behind machine before backing up. - E. Watch for holes or other hidden hazards. - F. Do not drive close to a sand trap, ditch, creek, or hazard. - G. Reduce speed when making sharp turns and when turning on a hillside. - H. The cutting deck must be lowered when going down slopes for steering control. - 17.
+- D. Look behind machine before backing up. - E. Watch for holes or other hidden hazards. - F. Do not drive close to a sand trap, ditch, creek, or hazard. - G. Reduce speed when making sharp turns and when turning on a hillside. - H. The cutting deck must be lowered when going down slopes for steering control. - 17.
 To maintain machine control, 35 lb. of weight must be mounted on rear of traction unit before using the TRIFLEX 88" cutting unit.
 More weight may be required in some steeper slope conditions. - 18.
 Operator must be skilled and trained in how to drive on hillsides.
 Failure to use caution on slopes or hills may cause loss of control and vehicle to tip or roll possibly resulting in personal injury or death. - 19.
 Traverse slopes carefully.
 Do not start or stop suddenly when traversing slopes or when traveling uphill or downhill. - 20.
-When operating a machine with ROPS (roll over protection system) always use seat belt and make sure seat pivot retaining pin is installed. - 21.
-Make sure seat belt can be removed quickly if machine is driven or rolls into a pond or lake. - 22.
 If engine stalls or machine loses headway and cannot make it to the top of a slope, do not turn machine around.
-Always back slowly straight down the slope. - 23.
+Always back slowly straight down the slope. - 21.
 The grass deflector(s) must always be installed and in lowest position on the cutting unit.
 This product is designed to drive objects into the ground where they lose energy quickly in grassy areas.
 However, don't take an injury risk!!
 When a person or pet appears unexpectedly in or near the mowing area, STOP MOWING.
 Careless operation, combined with terrain angles, ricochets, or improperly positioned guards, can lead to thrown object injuries.
-Do not resume mowing until area is cleared. - 24.
-Never raise the cutting unit or other attached implement while the blades or other parts are rotating.

-- 25. If cutting blades or other implement components strike a solid object or the machine vibrates abnormally, disengage PTO, move throttle to SLOW, set parking brake, and shut engine off.
+Do not resume mowing until area is cleared. - 22.
+Never raise the cutting unit or other attached implement while the blades or other parts are rotating. - 23.
+If cutting blades or other implement components strike a solid object or the machine vibrates abnormally, disengage PTO, move throttle to SLOW, set parking brake, and shut engine off.
 Remove key from switch to prevent possibility of accidental starting.
 Check cutting unit or other implement and traction unit for damage and defective parts.
 Repair any damage before restarting the engine and operating the implement or cutting unit.
-Assure cutting unit blades are in good condition and blade bolts are torqued to proper specifications (See Cutting Deck Operator's Manual). - 26.
-To stop machine, remove foot from traction pedal and use brakes.
-Gradually reversing the traction pedal can provide additional braking. - 27.
+Assure cutting unit blades are in good condition and blade bolts are torqued to proper specifications (See Cutting Deck Operator's Manual).

+- 24. To stop machine, remove foot from traction pedal and use brakes.
+Gradually reversing the traction pedal can provide additional braking. - 25.
 Do not touch engine, muffler, or radiator while engine is running or soon after it has stopped.
-These areas could be hot enough to cause a burn. - 28.
-Lower the cutting unit or other attached implement to the ground and remove key from switch whenever machine is left unattended. - 29.
+These areas could be hot enough to cause a burn. - 26.
+Lower the cutting unit or other attached implement to the ground and remove key from switch whenever machine is left unattended. - 27.
 Before getting off the seat: - A. Move traction pedal to neutral position and remove foot from pedal. - B. Set the parking brake and disengage the PTO. - C. Shut the engine off and remove key from ignition switch.
 Wait for all movement to stop before getting off the seat.